fmpr/CrowdLayer/README.md

 ## Classification

 Using the crowd layer in your own Keras deep neural networks for classification problems is very simple.
-For example, you have a sequential model, you just need to add a "CrowdsClassification" layer as the last layer of the model (on top of what would normally be your output layer, e.g. "Dense" with softmax activation) and use a specialized cross-entropy loss to handle missing answers:
+For example, given a sequential model in Keras, you just need to add a "CrowdsClassification" layer as the last layer of the model (on top of what would normally be your output layer, e.g. "Dense" with softmax activation) and use a specialized cross-entropy loss to handle missing answers (encoded with "-1"):

 ```python
 # build your own base model for classification